-Pioglitazone is the only thiazolidinedione licensed currently in the UK for the treatment of diabetes.
-Although considered as a metformin alternative, pioglitazone is not commonly used on its own to treat diabetes.
+Pioglitazone is the only thiazolidinedione licensed currently in the UK to treat diabetes.
+Although considered as a Metformin alternative, Pioglitazone is not commonly used on its own to treat diabetes.

-Pioglitazone is considered the second or third-line treatment of type 2 diabetes, usually when metformin is not tolerated or cannot be used (eMC, 2020).
+Pioglitazone is considered the second or third-line treatment of type 2 diabetes, usually when Metformin is not tolerated or cannot be used (eMC, 2020).

 Pioglitazone: side effects

 Common side effects associated with pioglitazone use (ibid):